Hfernan/Cell-Master/README.md

 The repository contains the Unity project.
 Just clone it and open it up on Unity.

-If you don't have access to the extensions used you can ask for permission or just patch out the errors.

 ## Build

 There is a build on my itch.io profile, you may download the game itself there.